Alexander the Great: Founding of cities

-Over the course of his conquests, Alexander founded some twenty cities that bore his name, most of them east of the Tigris.
+Over the course of his conquests, Alexander founded many cities that bore his name, most of them east of the Tigris.
 The first, and greatest, was Alexandria in Egypt, which would become one of the leading Mediterranean cities.
 The cities' locations reflected trade routes as well as defensive positions.
 At first, the cities must have been inhospitable, little more than defensive garrisons.
 Following Alexander's death, many Greeks who had settled there tried to return to Greece.
 However, a century or so after Alexander's death, many of the Alexandrias were thriving, with elaborate public buildings and substantial populations that included both Greek and local peoples.

-The foundation of the "new" Smyrna was also associated with Alexander.
-According to the legend, after Alexander hunted on the Mount Pagus, he slept under a plane tree at the sanctuary of Nemesis.
-While he was sleeping, the goddess appeared and told him to found a city there and move into it the Smyrnaeans from the "old" city.
-The Smyrnaeans sent ambassadors to the oracle at Clarus to ask about this, and after the response from the oracle they decided to move to the "new" city.

-The city of Pella, in modern Jordan, was founded by veterans of Alexander's army, and named it after the city of Pella, in Greece, which was the birthplace of Alexander.

 Funding of temples

 In 334 BC, Alexander the Great donated funds for the completion of the new temple of Athena Polias in Priene, in modern-day western Turkey.
 An inscription from the temple, now housed in the British Museum, declares: "King Alexander dedicated [this temple] to Athena Polias."
 This inscription is one of the few independent archaeological discoveries confirming an episode from Alexander's life.
 The temple was designed by Pytheos, one of the architects of the Mausoleum at Halicarnassus.

 Libanius wrote that Alexander founded the temple of Zeus Bottiaios (Βοττιαίου Δῖός), in the place where later the city of Antioch was built.

 Suda wrote that Alexander built a big temple to Sarapis.

+In 2023, British Museum experts have suggested the possibility that a Greek temple at Girsu in Iraq, was founded by Alexander.
+According to the researchers, recent discoveries suggest that "this site honours Zeus and two divine sons.
+The sons are Heracles and Alexander."